cooleydw494/codemonkeys/README.md

 When forking or creating derivative works from CodeMonkeys, I kindly ask you to:

 1. Clearly acknowledge the CodeMonkeys project and provide a hyperlink to the CodeMonkeys repository in the first section of your README.md file.
 2. Prominently display an acknowledgement of the usage of CodeMonkeys in any application, framework, or derivative work which is built on top of the CodeMonkeys framework and is distributed through an application store, website, social media, or any other distribution method.
+3. Although I expect no acknowledgement when CodeMonkeys is used as a tool to accomplish things, any mention of its usefulness is greatly appreciated.